Here we seek to address some frequently asked questions about the Lifetime ISA.

 Different rules apply when transferring a Help to Buy ISA in 2017/18.

 You can choose to open your HL Lifetime ISA with cash, qualify for the government bonus and then choose investments later.
-There’s no charge to hold cash, and no time limit on how long you can hold cash, but you won’t receive any interest.
+There’s no charge to hold cash and no time limit on how long you can hold cash.
+You may receive a variable rate of interest depending on the value of cash held.

 Yes, you can use the Lifetime ISA to invest for both your first home and retirement.
 If you use all of the funds in your Lifetime ISA to buy your first home then the LISA will be closed.
 Assuming you are still aged between 18 and 39 you will be able to open a new Lifetime ISA to save for your retirement.